SCOPE OF THIS CHAPTER

 The Record must also include a risk assessment, transfer/closing summary (where appropriate), case summary and a properly maintained Chronology.

 The child's record should also include relevant and appropriate copies of material from other, separate records/files that are kept, whilst ensuring that such records remain separate and that neither confidentiality nor the Data Protection Act are breached.
-It is recognised that a certain amount of cross-referencing with siblings is inevitable and desirable, but again, care should be taken in respect of sibling information that becomes available on the record.
+It is recognised that a certain amount of cross-referencing with other children in the family is inevitable and desirable, but again, care should be taken in respect of such information that becomes available on the record.

 The record should be structured and maintained in a way that ensures: